dustinpfister/blog_posts/_posts/threejs-examples-weird-walk-one.md

 ### 2.1 - The demo with ground mesh and additional code for changing the state of the weird guy

 So now it is time to test out this new weird guy module to see how things look.
-With that said when it comes to the demo for this new weird guy module I made a ground mesh, and I also made it so I am suing data textures as a way to add some texture to the ground mesh.
-In place of using the math utils seeded random method I chose to make a texture that repeats better.
+With that said when it comes to the demo for this new weird guy module I made a ground mesh, and I also made it so I am using [data textures](/2022/04/15/threejs-data-texture/) as a way to add some texture to the ground mesh.
+In place of using the [math utils seeded random method](/2022/04/11/threejs-math-utils/) I chose to make a texture that repeats better.

 ```js
 (function () {